astracompiler/cli/README.md

 ## Why Astra?
 Astra is (probably) the best compiler available on npm.

+Average exe is ~70-80MB (depends on your code) so it's lighter than most compilers

+It's aiming to compile servers (express, fastify) or CLIs (commander) so it's not replacement of electron.

+For now it only compiles windows applications. (working on macOS and linux)
 ### Features
 - **Esthetic CLI** - With [signale](https://npmjs.com/package/signale), [inquirer](https://www.npmjs.com/package/@inquirer/prompts) and [chalk](https://npmjs.com/package/chalk), Astra provides a great user experience.
 - **Fast build time** - Powered by [esbuild](https://npmjs.com/package/esbuild), Astra ensures the fastest possible compilation speed.